UPDATE: H-1B CAP SEASON FOR FY 2016-17 IS OVER! CHECK OUT “THE COMPLETE GUIDE ON H-1B VISA 2017-18 NEWS, QUOTA, LOTTERY PREDICTIONS“

 The H-1B visa is a highly sought-after immigration option for those who seek to work in the United States.
 If you applied for the H-1B visa 2016 season and were not selected, the good news is you can apply again to receive a visa during the H-1B visa 2017 season!

-As the official window draws nearer, be aware that the Offices of SGM Law Group will be publishing additional material related to the H-1B visa 2017 lottery process, quota, FAQs and more, so stay tuned.
+As the official window draws nearer, be aware that we will be publishing additional material related to the H-1B visa 2017 lottery process, quota, FAQs and more, so stay tuned.
 In this complete guide, we’ll specifically be addressing the H-1B 2017 cap, basic lottery facts and our predictions based on past years.

 The H-1B visa 2016 lottery brought with it many approvals for hopeful applicants.
 An astounding 233,000 petitions were received from the beginning of the season, April 1, until the final completion day on April 7, 2015.
 The selection process, completely computer automated, randomly selected petitions on April 13th in order to meet the cap.